-- 32. Unless the proceedings are discontinued, the Registrar must, at the end, decide: - (a) to refuse to register the trademark; or - (b) to register the trademark (with or without conditions or limitations) for the goods and/or services then specified in the application;
+- 32. Unless the proceedings are discontinued, the Registrar must decide: - (a) to refuse to register the trademark; or having regard to how far any ground of the opposition has been established.

+(b) to register the trademark (with or without conditions or limitations) for the goods and/or services then specified in the application;